 Unfortunately, not all websites respond well to IP modulation and the provider says you should expect a 20-40% reduction in speeds.

-This is a decent VPN platform, but some of its shortcomings may convince you to consult our best VPN guide instead.
+This is a decent VPN platform, but some of its shortcomings may convince you to give a chance to one of the best VPN providers instead.

 Anyone interested can sign up for any of the three subscription packages.
 The cheapest is the SideKick pack at $4.75/month (charged annually), which allows you to connect up to 2 devices at the same time and gives you access to 564 IP addresses.